mumeido/domainchecker/README.md

 - python -m pip install python-whois

-A simple domain checker by whois, thanks to copyassignment.com
+A simple domain checker and expired date by whois